-Peter Young came to this understanding through his half century of work with the disenfranchised of his Albany parish.
-The parish he was assigned to was in what was called the “combat zone.”
+Peter Young has spent more than a half-century working with the disenfranchised of his Albany parish, which is located in what was called the “combat zone.”
 He spent the first 18 years of his ministry giving his all—quite literally.
 By 1976, he was near bankruptcy.
 He had racked up a personal debt of more than $200,000 trying to lift up his parishioners.
 And he was fast becoming an expert on overcoming addiction.

 His financial salvation came in the guise of a full-time job as chaplain of the state-run McGregor Correctional Facility.
 Added to the 18 years he’d already spent ministering to the needs of local inmates at the county jail, his 15-year tenure at McGregor gave Father Young a seasoned perspective on addiction, crime, and recovery.